Marcus A. Smith: Wham robbery trial

 While waiting to return for the next session of Congress, Smith's new legal firm became defense counsel for the Wham Paymaster Robbery trial.
 The case involved the May 1889 ambush of a U.S. Army detachment transporting roughly US$26,000 in gold coins between Fort Grant and Fort Thomas.
 Based largely upon reports the black soldiers assigned as guards for the payroll that the robbers had fled toward the Mormon town of Solomonville, eight men had been arrested for the crime.
 After taking the case, Smith and his partner, Ben Goodrich, performed extensive prep work.

 The trial began in November 1889 with Judge Richard E. Sloan running a strict courtroom.
 Smith used his preparatory work to attack the prosecution's case.
 During his testimony, Major Joseph Washington Wham, who had been in command of the payroll detachment, identified newly minted coins in the safe deposit box of one of the defendants as coming from the coins stolen during the robbery.
 During cross examination, Smith asked Wham to separate the identified coins from similar ones borrowed from a local bank.
 Wham was unable to do so.
 Smith followed this by pointing out that U.S. Marshall William K. Meade had not gone to the site of the attack to check a claim that following the robbery the robbers had fled directly to Mexico.
 During closing arguments, Smith played upon the biases of the jurors and criticized the court.
 When Judge Sloan rebuked Smith over the criticisms, Smith feigned ignorance about the judge's concerns.
-It was not until Smith was threatened with a US$500 fine that the defense council backed down.
+It was not until Smith was threatened with a US$500 fine that the defense counsel backed down.
 At the end of the trial the defense won an acquittal.

 The effect of the trial to Smith's reputation lasted for years.
 Even though none of the defendants were Mormon, attitude of the day blamed Mormons for the robbery.
 Smith refused to play upon this attitude by suggesting Mormon involvement as part of his defense.
 As a result, the Territorial Delegate was able to count on a large portion of the "Mormon vote" for the remainder of his political career.
 At the same time, Smith was accused of receiving some of the stolen gold as part of his legal fees.
 An example of this is a Tucson Citizen cartoon depicting the defendants and defense attorneys with the caption "The Wham Robbers – Which is Mark Smith?"